cscart/docs/en/user_guide/manage_products/import_export/product_import.rst

    * **Category delimiter**—the delimiter that separates parent and child categories in the category path in the imported CSV file.

-   * **Feature variants delimiter**—the delimiter that separates the values of feature variants in the imported CSV file.
+   * **Feature variants delimiter**—the delimiter that separates the feature variants in the imported CSV file.

    * **Images directory**—the path to the directory where images will be located.
 This will be used if the image file is specified without a path in the imported CSV file.